MathEiji/chessminimax/README.md

 python main.py

-by Juan Suman and Matheus Eiji Moriya dos Santos
+by Juan Suman and Matheus Eiji